cloudops/co-website/content/english/blog/how-open-source-enables-us-to-own-our-destiny-in-the-clouds/index.md

 title: "How Open Source Enables Us to Own Our Destiny in the Clouds"
 lastmod: "2020-07-24"
 author: "CloudOps"
+description: Open source has always been at the heart of our mission to help customers own their destinies in the clouds.
 resources:
 - name: "thumbnail"
   src: "lightbulb-people.png"